-17. Career Prospect

-Diploma Civil Engineering holder can work as an assistant engineer or technical assistant in civil related engineering industry or any engineering industry or further studies for a Bachelor degree at local or foreign universities.

-Students are given the opportunity to enroll in short courses offered by university that are relevant to the engineering field during their studies.

-List of Laboratories

-- a.
-Materials Laboratory

-- b.
-Soil and Geotechnical Laboratory

-- c.
-Fluid Mechanics, Hydraulics and Hydrology Laboratory

-- d.
-Structure Laboratory

-- e.
-Highway and Traffic Laboratory
+17. Career Prospect Diploma Civil Engineering holder can work as an assistant engineer or technical assistant in civil related engineering industry or any engineering industry or further studies for a Bachelor degree at local or foreign universities.
+18. UTM Diploma ++ Programme Students are given the opportunity to enroll in short courses offered by university that are relevant to the engineering field during their studies.
+19. Our Uniqueness This program is designed to: i.
+Equip students with engineering skills through hands-on laboratories. ii.
+Comply to MQA and ETAC Standard Student will go through four months of Industrial Training with established civil engineering firm or government sector in order to expose them with real working experience as a technician or assistant civil engineer.
+Also, the students to gain additional qualifications, broaden their knowledge in order to qualify for entry into honours or postgraduate programs, or undertake professional development for a range of purposes.
+20. Facilities Available List of Laboratories a.
+Materials Laboratory b.
+Soil and Geotechnical Laboratory c.
+Fluid Mechanics, Hydraulics and Hydrology Laboratory d.
+Structure Laboratory e.
+Highway and Traffic Laboratory Environmental Laboratory f.
+Computer Laboratory g.
+Surveying Laboratory h. i.

-- f.
-Environmental Laboratory

-- g.
-Computer Laboratory

-- h.
-Surveying Laboratory

-- i.
 Engineering Drawing Studio